 Who can use the 3D Printer?

-You must have a library card in good standing, and you must attend an introductory 3D printer session (please check our program calendar for session dates).
+You must have a library card in good standing, and you may need to attend an introductory 3D printer session.
 Children must be accompanied by an adult who has successfully completed the session.
 If you meet those criteria, you can print!

 How much does it cost to 3D print?